MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 #### Service Registry

 [Service Registry](https://docs.pivotal.io/spring-cloud-services/2-1/common/service-registry/index.html) is one of the proprietary VMware Tanzu components.
 Service Registry provides your Enterprise-tier apps with an implementation of the Service Discovery pattern, one of the key tenets of a microservice-based architecture.
 Your apps can use the Service Registry to dynamically discover and call registered services.
 Using Service Registry is preferable to hand-configuring each client of a service, which can be difficult, or adopting some form of access convention, which can be brittle in production.

-To use Service Registry, for each of your apps, add an explicit app binding to declare that your app needs to use Service Registry.

-> [!NOTE]
-> When you change the bind/unbind status, you must restart or redeploy the app to make the change take effect.
+For more information, see [Use Service Registry](/azure/spring-cloud/how-to-enterprise-service-registry).

 ::: zone-end